 I don't know about you, but in all the time I've owned a smartphone, I've probably tried more than a half-dozen different Android email apps.
 No matter how many excellent gimmicks or new features they have, though, I always end up back in the loving arms of the original Gmail app thanks to its consistency, familiarity, and overall simplicity.
 Generally speaking, it has everything I need and nothing that I don't want.
-Well, that is, until Google went and stuffed a giant Google Meet tab at the bottom of my inbox.
-If this annoys you as much as it does me, I'll show you how you can get rid of that Google Meet tab and return your Gmail inbox to the simple space it once was (just don't worry about the unread count; those will go away, I promise!).
+Well, that is, until Google went and stuffed a giant Google Meet, Google Chat, and Rooms tabs at the bottom of my inbox.
+If this annoys you as much as it does me, I'll show you how you can get rid of those Google Meet, Google Chat, and Rooms tabs and return your Gmail inbox to the simple space it once was (Just don't worry about the unread count.
+Those will go away, I promise!).

 How to disable the Google Meet tab in Gmail on Android

 - Open the Gmail app on your Android phone.

 - Tap on the hamburger menu at the top left corner (three lines).

 - When the navigation bar slides over from the screen's left side, scroll down and tap on Settings.